arcaneacademy-max/Arcane/README.md

 ---

+## 🔥 Deflationary Mechanics
+To counteract selling pressure and ensure long-term value, AOD incorporates two powerful burn mechanisms:

+1.  **Automatic Transaction Burn:** A small percentage of every on-chain transaction involving AOD is automatically burned and removed from the total supply.
+This creates a consistent, protocol-level deflationary pressure that directly scales with ecosystem activity.
+2.  **Burn-to-Access Model:** To unlock premium classes, exclusive access rights, and specific digital goods, users must burn a set amount of AOD.
+This creates a direct utility "sink" for the token, aligning user value with token scarcity.

+---

 ## 🔒 Anti-Dump Mechanisms
 - **Vesting:** Team & investors locked via cliffs + linear vesting.
-- **Phased Rewards:** Campaign prizes split across multiple releases (e.g., 50% upfront, 50% after 30 days).
+- **Phased Rewards:** Campaign prizes are split across multiple releases (e.g., 50% upfront, 50% after 30 days).
-- **Utility Sinks:** Premium classes, digital goods, and tournament entries consume tokens.
+- **Utility Sinks:** The burn-to-access model ensures that premium content and digital goods consume tokens.
 - **Treasury Buybacks (DAO):** A portion of DAO profits is allocated to buying back $AOD on the market.

 ---